 I am an assistant professor in the Department of Religious Studies at the University of Puget Sound.
 I received my Ph.D. from Duke University’s Graduate Program in Religion, with a focus on Islamic Studies.
 My research interests include global histories of Muslim political, legal, theological, and mystical thought.
 I approach Islamic studies from within the disciplinary formations of religious studies and political theory.
 Global and transnational feminisms are also important theoretical touchstones in my work.

-My teaching includes introductory and advanced courses on topics related to Islam and Muslims, introduction to Jewish studies, and various courses on the intersection of religion, politics, and law.
+My teaching includes introductory and advanced courses on topics related to Islam and Muslims, introduction to Jewish studies, and various courses on the intersection of religion, politics, law, and the envionment.

 I am married to the poet, Ambalila Hemsell.